conda-forge/staged-recipes/.github/pull_request_template.md

 If your PR doesn't fall into those categories please contact the full review team `@conda-forge/staged-recipes`.

+Once the PR is ready for review, please contact `@conda-forge/staged-recipes` to have it merged.

 Due to GitHub limitations first time contributors to conda-forge are unable to ping these teams.
 You can [ping the team][1] using a special command in